User Guide¶

 , or load

-and a NumPy array.
-If the schema or format are provided as
+a NumPy array.
+If the schema or format are provided as placeholders, the

-placeholders, the upload data dtype or upload schema is used to
+upload data dtype or upload schema is used to populate these

 >>> db.iquery("store(input(<x:int64>[i], '{fn}', 0, '{fmt}'), foo)",